zeraphie/act-setup-guide/README.md

     4. Go to FFXIV Settings
         1. Go to Parse Options and check Combine Pets with Owner
 7. You should now be able to see your damage automatically updating in the Main window

+## Usage with FFLogs
+In order to setup ACT to be used with fflogs you need to make sure that your parse mode is set to `Network`.
+In order to do this, you also need to make sure that it passes through the firewall as follows.

+1. Click on "Allow an app or feature through Windows Firewall"
+2. Click on "Change Settings"
+3. Click on "Allow another app..."
+4. Click on "Browse..."
+    1. Navigate to where you installed ACT (This is usually in C:\Program Files (x86)\Advanced Combat Tracker)
+    2. Enable "Advanced Combat Tracker.exe"
+5. Check the Private setting as well as the Public setting for ACT
+6. Click "OK"
+7. Exit Firewall and restart (preferably your computer)

 ## Installing the Overlay
 1. Download the [Overlay Plugin](https://github.com/hibiyasleep/OverlayPlugin/releases/tag/0.3.3.11)